Beaches Near Madrid: Best Coastal Day Trips from the Capital

 San Sebastian is also known for its fantastic food and beautiful architecture.
 It is definitely worth visiting in its own right and also claimed a spot on my list of the best places to visit for first-timers.
 You won’t be disappointed choosing a weekend getaway to San Sebastian.

-La Concha Beach in San Sebastian, a great option for a weekend beach getaway from Madrid
+La Concha beach in San Sebastian with golden sand and bay view, weekend beach getaway from Madrid

 Quick Beach Tips for Madrid Visitors

-Check out my top tips below to make your beach trip an unforgettable one.
+Check out my top tips below to make your Madrid beach trip an unforgettable one.

 Best Times To Visit To Avoid Crowds